 TENURE-TRACK FACULTY POSITION IN OPERATIONS MANAGEMENT

-All applications should be submitted using the following link:
+Applications must be submitted through the following link:

 We have a group of very research-active faculty constantly pursuing high-quality and high-impact research.
 We regularly invite renowned international scholars to visit our group and present at our research seminars.
 During their visits, they will exchange ideas and discuss research collaborations with our faculty and graduate students.
 Each year, we organise a summer camp in which our faculty presents their cutting-edge research, and distinguished researchers worldwide are invited to discuss the research and provide critical comments to improve the quality of the research.
 We also organise various theme-based research workshops and conferences.
 In our brownbag series, we invite industry experts to share the latest development in OM practice, and we also invite internal speakers, including our faculty and graduate students, to share their latest research and experience in research and teaching.